Last updated: 8th July 2021

 What will my data be used for?

 We collect your data solely to provide the service or information you have requested i.e. to send you the newsletter, enter you for a competition etc. We don't use your data for any kind of profiling or subsequent marketing.
+Because we only use your data to provide services you have actively requested and therefore given consent to, the processing of your personal data falls under article 6.1.a of UK GDPR.

 Your data may be added to BAFTA's archive as part of BAFTA's public interest remit.
+In this case the processing is necessary for the performance of a task carried out in the public interest as mentioned in article 6.1.e of UK GDPR.

 Who is responsible for my data?